agronholm/anyio/docs/contributing.rst

 code style fixing tools and then the actual test suite.
 To only run the code style fixers, run ``tox -e lint``.
 To run the checks on all environments in parallel, invoke tox with ``tox -p``.

+To build the documentation, run ``tox -e docs`` which will generate a directory named ``build`` in which you may view the formatted HTML documentation.

 The use of pre-commit_ is also highly recommended.
 You can find a sample configuration file at the root of the repository.